KoraySali/Stock-Prediction-App/README.txt

 ### Live Execution
 The app fetches the latest stock data in real time, preprocesses it, and visualises both historical and forecasted data dynamically.

-> *Tip: You can include a screenshot of your Streamlit app output here to make the README more engaging*

 ## Limitations and Notes
 - The model is trained with limited epochs for demonstration and speed.
 Longer training and tuning of parameters would significantly improve accuracy.